SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

     >>> traj.store()

 and that's it.
-In fact if you use the trajectory in combination with the environment (see :ref:`more-on-environment`) you do not need to do this call by yourself at all, this is done by the environment.
+In fact, if you use the trajectory in combination with the environment (see :ref:`more-on-environment`) you do not need to do this call by yourself at all, this is done by the environment.